Who is Lydia Cutler director of Kemunto Fashions and the Aberdeen Fashion Week?

 If you enjoyed Lydia Cutler‘s interview, you will probably like Rosee Elliott’s as well!

 This interview was conducted by Lucie Cunningham from Tell Them Well Communications in March 2021.
-Lucie is a freelance editor, copywriter and translator with over 10 years of community project management.
+Lucie is a freelance CV writer and web copywriter in Glasgow with over 10 years of community project management.
 She has lived in France, England, The USA, the Netherlands and is currently based in Scotland.